Skip to content

 Passage-->>Client: Login Success

-Note over Client,Passage: Configuration Phase
+Note over Client,Passage: Phase 3: Configuration

-Passage-->>Client: Transfer to Configuration
+Passage-->>Client: Enter Configuration

 Client->>Passage: Configuration Acknowledged